MARQUEZ93/relay-entry/README.md

 # RelayEntry

-## Why
+## Why RelayEntry?

-I needed to get better at Django for my job + I was annoyed by high transaction costs of RaceRoster (I had paid 12% for a $30 5K lol).
+I was injured, needed to get better at Django for my job & I was annoyed by RaceRoster's high transaction costs (I had paid 12% for a $30 5K lol).

 I launched a working alternative.
 Got a local running club in Austin, TX to successfully use it for a small race (like $1.5K in sales for a couple hundred registrants).